-Now, to address the second question concerning the main difference in the atomic scale description between the low-pressure and high-pressure phase, Tab.~\ref{tab1} gives the leading hopping parameters obtained from our Wannier function analysis~\cite{supplementary}.
+Now, to address the second question concerning the main difference in the atomic-scale description between the low- and high-pressure phases, Tab.~\ref{tab1} gives the leading hopping parameters obtained from our Wannier function analysis~\cite{supplementary}.
 One finds a \textit{dramatic} $\sim60\%$ enhancement of the inter-plane hopping $t^\perp_{pZ}$ between the Ni-$d_{3z^2-r^2}$ and the $p_z$ orbitals of the O$^\perp$ in the middle of the bi-layer structure, from $\sim1.4$eV to $\sim2.2$eV, at least 4 times stronger enhancement than other hopping parameters~\cite{supplementary}.
-In great contrast, the most relevant hopping parameter of the itinerant carriers, $t^\parallel_{pX}$ the in-plane O$^\parallel$-$p_x$/$p_y$ to Ni-$d_{x^2-y^2}$ orbital, only increases by $\sim10\%$ at the high-pressure phase.
+In great contrast, the most relevant hopping parameter of the itinerant carriers, $t^\parallel_{pX}$ between Ni-$d_{x^2-y^2}$ and in-plane O$^\parallel$-$p_x$/$p_y$ orbitals, only increases by $\sim10\%$ at high pressure.

-Obviously, the ``qualitative'' change of the low-energy electronic structure between the low-pressure and high-pressure phases is somehow associated with the significant enhancement of $t^\perp_{pZ}$, the bi-layer Ni-O-Ni kinetic coupling.
-A straightforward scenario is the `bifurcation' in physical behavior (qualitative split of emergent lower-energy property) due to the competition between the kinetic energy $t^\perp_{pZ}$ and the charge transfer potential energy $E_{CT}$ defined as the energy required to change a local $\ket{d^8p^6d^8}$ state to a $\ket{d^9p^5e^8}$ state.
-At low pressure when $t^\perp_{pZ} \ll E_{CT}$, the low-energy physics should integrate out states containing Ni$^{+}$-$d^9$ configuration.
-On the other hand, if one manages to push $t^\perp_{pZ}$ to be much larger than $E_{CT}$, presumably via an extremely large pressure, the rapid charge fluctuation would instead render states occupying anti-bonding $p$-$d$ hybrid orbitals the high-energy states.